Disclaimer: I do not own Tokyo Mew Mew

 "What about it?"

-"The person who gets the higher score tallied wins the bet!" she declared, half agape at herself for complying with his settlement so soon.
+"The person who gets the higher score tallied wins the bet!" she declared.
 "IF I WIN, YOU HAVE TO BE MY SERVANT FOR THREE MONTHS!"

 Kish snickered.
 "But if I win, you have to be MY slave for three months."